-Yale Center for Clinical Investigation serves as a conduit for Yale’s clinical research efforts – sourcing and managing grants and finding volunteers for trials.
-YCCI needed to attract significantly more trial participants, and also to create a consumer brand presence that reflected well on the University.
+Yale Center for Clinical Investigation (YCCI) serves as a conduit for Yale’s clinical research efforts, sourcing and managing grants and finding volunteers for trials.
+They needed to attract significantly more trial participants while creating a brand presence that reflected well on the university.

-We launched with “Help Us Discover,” a theme line that appealed to everyone’s inner altruist.
-Next, we created an online registry for volunteers, and connected it to Yale’s electronic health record.
+Research showed that consumers thought clinical trials were only for the desperately sick or poor.
+So we launched “Help Us Discover,” a theme that appealed to everyone’s inner altruist.
+Next, we created an online registry for volunteers and connected it to Yale’s electronic health record.
 Laser-focused campaigns reached students, referring physicians and other targets.
 A community ambassador program brought key influencers to minorities.
-And then we unified Yale’s trial advertising, previously decentralized, with a common look, tone and style.
+Finally, we unified Yale’s trial advertising with a common look, tone and style.

 A tenfold increase